Escondido, California: Sports

 From 1964 to 1968, the San Diego Chargers held training camp in Escondido.

 In 1981, Escondido National Little League became the 19th team to make it to the Little League World Series from the state of California.
 The team was first District 31 champions, then District 8 champions.
 They then won the Southern California Divisional Tournament at Youth Athletic Park by beating San Bernardino Civitan 3–2 in the quarterfinals, then beating Granada Hills American 5–1 in the semifinals and then beating Ladera National 7–5 in the finals to earn a trip to the Western Regional.
 At the Western Regional in San Bernardino, the Escondido team won four straight games to earn the trip to Williamsport.

 In October 2010, Merritt Paulson, owner of the AAA Portland Beavers franchise, announced that the team was being sold to the North County Baseball ownership group, led by Jeff Moorad, part-owner and CEO of the Beavers parent team, the San Diego Padres.
 The ownership group discussed building a stadium in Escondido to become operational for the 2012 baseball season at the earliest.
 In December 2010, the Escondido city council voted to go ahead with the ballpark.
 The stadium was slated to open in April 2013.
 However, the plan to move the team fell through in late 2011.

-The San Diego Sabers of the United States Premier Hockey League play at the Iceoplex in Escondido.
+The San Diego Sabers of the United States Premier Hockey League played at Ice-Plex in Escondido until relocating to Carlsbad Icetown in 2020.

+In 2019, San Diego Rebellion of the Women's National Football Conference was established, playing in Escondido High School.